 Missing Washington teen found safe in Michigan, 30-year-old man arrested: Police

-MOUNT VERNON, Wash. - Ella Jones, the 14-year-old girl who had been missing for more than three weeks since leaving her home in Mount Vernon, was found safe in Michigan on Tuesday.
+MOUNT VERNON, Wash. - The14-year-old girl who had been missing for more than three weeks since leaving her home in Mount Vernon, was found safe in Michigan on Tuesday.

-Early in the search for Ella, her mother asked for the public’s help – telling authorities that she may have left home to meet a man she had been communicating with online.
+Early in the search for the girl, her mother asked for the public’s help – telling authorities that she may have left home to meet a man she had been communicating with online.

 According to the Mount Vernon Police Department (MVPD), investigators learned the identity of the suspect, who was publicly referred to as "Keith."

-After learning Ella may have potentially used a rideshare service – in addition to the knowledge that Mount Vernon has limited ride-share options, investigators were able to identify "Keith" who ordered a ride-share for her and his address in South Haven, Michigan.
+After learning the girl may have potentially used a rideshare service – in addition to the knowledge that Mount Vernon has limited ride-share options, investigators were able to identify "Keith" who ordered a ride-share for her and his address in South Haven, Michigan.

 The MVPD says based on the evidence collected and that the teenager traveled across multiple states, police developed probable cause for second-degree kidnapping.
 Detectives then partnered with the Van Buren County Sheriff’s Office in Michigan to investigate further.

-Note: Editor's Note: FOX 13 has removed the name and images of the 14-year-old girl as she has been found and may be the victim of assault.